Trial Search Results

-- To enhance the understanding of the variability, progression, and natural history of Gaucher disease with the ultimate goal of better guiding and assessing therapeutic interventions;
+- To enhance understanding of the variability, progression, identification, and natural history of Gaucher disease, with the ultimate goal of better guiding and assessing therapeutic intervention.

-- To provide the Gaucher medical community with recommendations for monitoring patients and to provide reports on patient outcomes to help optimize patient care; and
+- To assist the Gaucher medical community with the development of recommendations for monitoring patients, and to provide reports on patient outcomes, to optimize patient care.

-- To evaluate the long-term effectiveness of Cerezyme.
+- To evaluate the long-term effectiveness of imiglucerase and of eliglustat.

 Stanford is currently accepting patients for this trial.

 - All patients with a confirmed diagnosis of Gaucher disease are eligible for inclusion

 in the Registry.
 Confirmed diagnosis is defined as a documented β-glucocerebrosidase

 - For all patients, appropriate patient authorization will be obtained.